Recent Posts

 - Getting to know your children's friends.

-- Letting your children know what behavior you expect, and what the consequences will be if he or she doesn't follow the rules.
+- Letting your children know what behavior you expect and the consequences for not following the rules.

-- Supervising all parties to ensure there is no alcohol.
+- Supervising all parties to ensure there's no alcohol.

-Learn more about alcohol and other substance abuse on the Hometown Health blog.
+Learn more about alcohol and other substance abuse.

-Tyler Oesterle, M.D., is a chemical dependency physician at Fountain Centers in Albert Lea, Minnesota.
+Tyler Oesterle, M.D., is a addiction treatment physician in Rochester, Minnesota.